myk-org/github-webhook-server/README.md

 Following actions are done automatically:

-* Add reviewers from OWNER file
+* Add reviewers from OWNERS file
 * Set PR size label.
 * New issue is created for the PR.
 * Issues get closed when PR is merged/closed.